Our New World New Voices Faculty

 The NWNV faculty mix favors editors, agents, and entertainment professionals, as opposed to most workshops that lean towards authors.
 Though we have at least one great author, Pierce Brown, as well as several faculty who are accomplished writers, we believe our faculty brings a more balanced and broad-range perspective to commercial project development.
 Editors and agents are able to offer critique and writing advice in a way most authors are not, for they see the bigger market reality and know the pitfalls when it comes to actual narrative composition, plot development, and market positioning.

-With more than forty years experience in the publishing world, and over fifteen years in entertainment, Ken has launched dozens of books and films as both agent and producer.
+With more than forty years experience in the publishing world, and over fifteen years in entertainment, Dr. Ken Atchity is a self-defined "story merchant" - writer, producer, teacher, and literary manager, responsible for launching dozens of books and films.
 His life's passion is finding great storytellers and turning them into bestselling authors and screenwriters.
-Ken has produced 26 films, including "Joe Somebody" (Tim Allen; Fox), "Life or Something Like It" (Angelina Jolie; Fox), "Shadow of Obsession" (NBC), "The Madam's Family" (CBS), "Henry's List of Wrongs" (New Line), and Ripley's Believe-It-Or-Not (starring Jim Carrey; Paramount-- approaching production).
-His 14 books on writing cover every stage of a writer's career.
-Based his teaching, managing, and writing experience, he has successfully built bestselling careers for novelists, nonfiction writers, and screenwriters from the ground up, and he is actively searching for new high-concept SFF stories.
+Ken has produced 28 films, including "Joe Somebody" (Tim Allen; Fox), "Life or Something Like It" (Angelina Jolie; Fox), "The Amityville Horror" (NBC), "Shadow of Obsession" (NBC), "The Madam's Family" (CBS), "Gospel Hill" (Fox), and "Hitting the Bricks."
+Films in development include "Meg," "3 Men Seeking Monsters" (Universal), "Demonkeeper" (Fox), "The Last Valentine" (Hallmark Hall of Fame), "Sex in the South" (Lifetime), and Ripley's Believe-It-Or-Not (starring Jim Carrey; Paramount)

 Rebecca is an associate editor at Ace and Roc at Penguin Random House, where she acquires and edits primarily adult science fiction and fantasy.
 Her list includes such esteemed authors as Emma Newman, Daniel J. Older, Charles Stross, S.M.
 Stirling, Genevieve Cogman, and Christina Henry, among others.
 Her duties also include organizing contests for social media, answering any questions from authors and departments in the building, writing copy, as well as continuing to build my list of fantastic authors.
 Formerly, she worked at the Science Fiction Book Club where she selected and organized titles in a way that best appealed to the membership.
 In college she was Editor-in-Chief of The Publishing Club, and she completed four publishing internships.
 Upon graduation she worked as a bookseller and e-reader specialist, and as an author's assistant.